scando1993/thingsboard.github.io/docs/user-guide/entity-views.md

  - **TenantId** - represents link to the owner of the view;
  - **CustomerId** - represents link to the customer that has access to the the view;
  - **EntityId** - represents link to the target device or asset;
- - **Name and type** - regular ThingsBoard entity fields that are used for display and search purposes;
+ - **Name and type** - regular Pacificsoft entity fields that are used for display and search purposes;
  - **Start and end time** - represents time interval that is used to limit access to target device telemetry.
 Customer will not be able to see entity telemetry that is outside the specified interval;
  - **Timeseries keys** - list of timeseries data keys that will be accessible to the viewer;
  - **Attribute keys** - list of attribute names that will be accessible to the viewer;